 Synoptic water-level gauging will be performed during and between cycles of high and low tide, and groundwater contour maps will be created to evaluate groundwater flow characteristics at different periods in the tidal cycles.
-Data from initial synoptic well gauging conducted on April 27, 2018 indicate that groundwater flow in the shallow-screened wells is toward the south-southeast (Figure 6), which is generally consistent with groundwater contour data presented in the FPM Group Subsurface Investigation/Assessment Report (FPM Group 2003).
-Groundwater flow in the deeper-screened wells is toward the north-northwest over the central portion of the Site and toward the east to northeast over the southeastern portion of the Site (Figure 7) based on groundwater data obtained by Arcadis on April 27, 2018.
+Data from initial synoptic well gauging conducted on April 27, 2018 indicate that groundwater flow in the shallow-screened wells shows a bifurcating pattern, with flow toward the east-northeast on the eastern portion of the RH3 Site under the metal warehouse, and toward the Buttermilk Channel (northwest) over the northwest and western portions of RH3 (Figure 6).
+Groundwater flow in the deeper-screened wells is toward the north-northwest (Figure 7) based on groundwater data obtained by Arcadis on April 27, 2018.